 The fisheries division provides fisheries and aquatic resource expertise and management efforts.
-Responsibilities include four warm water and five cold water hatcheries; administering a Stream Unit program which includes over 3,600 active "Stream Team" citizen groups; monitoring and maintaining the quality of Missouri's aquatic resources; managing public fisheries resources for quality fishing; providing technical stream and lake management advice to private landowners and other public agencies; and providing and assisting with public information and education programs.
+Responsibilities include four warm water and five cold water hatcheries; administering a Stream Unit program that includes over 3,700 active "Stream Team" citizen groups; monitoring and maintaining the quality of Missouri's aquatic resources; managing public fisheries resources for quality fishing; providing technical stream and lake management advice to private landowners and other public agencies; and providing and assisting with public information and education programs.

 The four warm water hatcheries rear and coordinate the stocking of about eight million fish in public waters, suitable private lakes and waters used for special fishing events and aquatic resources education.
 Methods are also developed for rearing of endangered species.
-The five cold water hatcheries (Bennett Spring, Maramec Spring, Montauk, Roaring River, and Shepherd of the Hills) rear and coordinate the stocking of about two million trout in public waters.

-The division directs and administers fisheries programs, develops and refines regulations, works on the acquisition and development of public fishing and boat access areas, administers the Community Assistance Program and Corporate and Agency Partnership Program, administers Federal Aid grants, coordinates angler recognition programs, develops and revises technical and popular written materials and distributes a weekly fishing report during the fishing season.
+The five cold water hatcheries (Bennett Spring, Maramec Spring, Montauk, Roaring River and Shepherd of the Hills) rear and coordinate the stocking of about two million trout in public waters.
+The division directs and administers fisheries programs, develops and refines regulations, works on the acquisition and development of public fishing and boat access areas, administers the Community Assistance Program and Corporate and Agency Partnership Program, administers federal aid grants, coordinates angler recognition programs, develops and revises technical and popular written materials and distributes a weekly fishing report during the fishing season.

-Missouri has about 1,163,000 surface acres of water comprised of nearly 900 public lakes, 486 miles of the Mississippi River and 553 miles of the Missouri River, almost 16,000 miles of other permanent streams, over 39,000 miles of intermittent streams and about 500,000 private lakes.
+Missouri has over 960 public lakes with approximately 281,000 acres of surface water, 486 miles of the Mississippi River and 553 miles of the Missouri River, about 110,000 miles of permanent and intermittent streams, and 500,000 private impoundments.
 These waters support rich and diverse aquatic communities that are used, enjoyed and appreciated by millions of people each year.
 Fishing is one of the most popular and economically important uses of these waters.
-Each year, 1.1 million anglers in Missouri generate more than \$2.1 billion of economic impact in the state.
+Each year, nearly 1.1 million anglers in Missouri generate more than \$1 billion of economic impact in the state.